shaharia-lab/goai/docs/llm.md

 })
 ```

-For more details about Hugging Face API can be found [here](https://huggingface.co/docs/api-inference/en/getting-started)
+For more details about xAI API can be found [here](https://docs.x.ai/docs/guides/chat)

 #### Hugging Face